Putting your future in your hands

 The great support available

-We have a brilliant team of experts managing both our hostels and shared homes.
-They’ll offer support tailored to you and your goals and challenges.
+We have a brilliant team of experts managing both our hostels and HMOs, offering tailored support for you.

 In our hostels

-You’ll meet someone who’ll work with you on a coaching plan that outlines the steps to take to move towards your goals.
+You’ll meet your Hostel Coach who’ll work with you on a coaching plan that outlines the steps to take to move towards your goals.
 They’ll then help you follow it through.

-You’ll also have the reassurance of hostel team members being on site most days along with night security.
+You’ll also have the reassurance of Hostel Coaches being on site most days along with night security.

 • Your education - including gaining qualifications and vocational training